mathigon/textbooks/content/fractals/content.md

 ::: column.grow

-We can also use fractals to create realistic “copies” of nature, for example as landscapes and textures used in video games or computer-generated movies.
+We can also use fractals to create realistic “copies” of nature, for example, as landscapes and textures used in video games or computer-generated movies.
 The water, mountains and clouds in this image are made entirely by a computer, with the help of fractals!